10 Best Percy Jackson Books in Order and Things To Know About Them

 • Print Lenght: 290 pages

 This is the second book in the Percy Jackson and the Olympians series.
-The main character in this book was saddled with the responsibility of retrieving the golden fleece to save the Thalia tree (a tree that served as a border between monsters and the Camp Half-Blood) in the sea of monsters.
-He was also to find his friend who had been captured on the island of Polyphemuson on his way to find the Greek god Pan.
-Percy set out on a journey with two of his friends to save his friend and the golden fleece, encountering lots of attacks on their way.
-He discovers hidden secrets about his family along the journey, which left him pondering if being the son of a god was a curse.
+Percy was saddled with the responsibility of retrieving the golden fleece to save the Thalia tree that served as a border between monsters and the Camp Half-Blood.
+On his journey, Percy fought many battles and discovered hidden secrets about his family and origin.

 3. The Titan’s Curse (2008)